Corporate Plan2024–25

 AEC electoral event frameworks

-Specific communication activities delivered for mainstream and identified special audience groups measured for each federal electoral events
+Specific communication activities delivered for mainstream and identified special audience groups measured for each federal electoral event.

 ≥ 95%